The content of this website is of a common informative nature. You cannot derive any rights arising from the given information.

 In accordance with the General Data Protection Regulation or GDPR (AVG), I endeavour to guarantee the privacy of the client by treating personal or medical information with care and by ensuring that unauthorized parties have no access to personal or medical information.

 I am a member of the NVA, the Dutch professional association for acupuncture (NVA: see www.acupunctuur.nl).
 Via the NVA I am a registered member of KAB – a coordinating organisation for alternative treatment methods which guarantees correct procedural practices with regard to complaints and disciplinary law.
-For complaints where we cannot come to an agreement you can consult http://www.geschilleninstantiekab.nl/
+When a complaint cannot be resolved to everyone’s satisfaction, you can contact http://www.geschilleninstantiekab.nl/

 You can send an email to email@example.com to get more detailed information about the kind of information I note down and what for I use the notes for.